Skip to main content

 Guest Editors:

-BMC Health Services Research is calling for submissions to our Collection on Health and wellbeing of health workforce.
-This call for papers aims to shed light on the multifaceted aspects of the health workforce's wellbeing, address challenges, and highlight innovative approaches within health systems and best practices to enhance their quality of life.
+BMC Health Services Research called for submissions to our Collection on Health and wellbeing of health workforce.
+This call for papers aimed to shed light on the multifaceted aspects of the health workforce's wellbeing, address challenges, and highlight innovative approaches within health systems and best practices to enhance their quality of life.

 New Content ItemThis collection supports and amplifies research related to SDG 3: Good Health & Well-Being, SDG 8: Decent Work and Economic Growth.